keep-network/keep-core/solidity/dashboard/README.md

 A new version of staking dApp is automatically deployed to `keep-dev` internal testnet after each `master` merge. dApp can be accessed at [https://dashboard.dev.keep.network/](https://dashboard.dev.keep.network/) and requires an initial setup in MetaMask before the first use.
 All the setup described below has to be done only one time.

-### Ropsten testnet
+### Debug locally, connect to Ropsten testnet

-Change:
-In `solidity/dashboard/src/connectors/utils.js`
-- getChainId() return value to 3.
-As indicated, private chains ia the default, so you need to change if you use a different one (Ropsten = 3).
+1. In `solidity/dashboard/src/connectors/utils.js`, change getChainId() return value to 3.
+As indicated, private chains is the default, so you need to change if you use a different one (Ropsten = 3).
+When running the dashboard locally with `npm start`, node runs in development, not production mode, hence picking up the hardcoded chain id.
+However, when running a production build, this will derive the chain id from the artifacts in dependencies - no need to change.
-- getWsUrl() return value to your Infura websocket URL (strongly recommend to get an Infura account if you don't have one), or find a websocket URL that connects to Ropsten and put it here.
+2. [Optional] if you have an infura account and prefer to use it to connect to Ropsten, update `solidity/dashboard/src/config/config.json` with your `wsURL` accordingly.

 ### MetaMask extension setup